hansmrtn/blog/README.md

 # blog

-This is minimal static site generator that converts markdown files to HTML.
+This is a small static site generator that converts markdown files to HTML for my github pages blog.

 ## Usage